core-wg/oscore/draft-ietf-core-object-security.md

 {: #fig-stack title="Abstract Layering of CoAP with OSCORE" artwork-align="center"}

 OSCORE works in very constrained nodes and networks, thanks to its small message size and the restricted code and memory requirements in addition to what is required by CoAP.
 Examples of the use of OSCORE are given in {{examples}}.
 OSCORE does not depend on underlying layers, and can be used with non-IP transports (e.g., {{I-D.bormann-6lo-coap-802-15-ie}}).
 OSCORE may also be used in different ways with HTTP.
-OSCORE messages may be transported in HTTP in the same way as they are transported in CoAP, and OSCORE may also be used to protect CoAP-mappable HTTP messages, as described below.
+OSCORE messages may be transported in HTTP, and OSCORE may also be used to protect CoAP-mappable HTTP messages, as described below.

 OSCORE is designed to protect as much information as possible while still allowing CoAP proxy operations ({{coap-coap-proxy}}).
 It works with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but an OSCORE-aware proxy will be more efficient.
 HTTP-to-CoAP proxies {{RFC8075}} and CoAP-to-HTTP proxies can also be used with OSCORE, as specified in {{http-op}}.
 OSCORE may be used together with TLS or DTLS over one or more hops in the end-to-end path, e.g. transported with HTTPS in one hop and with plain CoAP in another hop.
 The use of OSCORE does not affect the URI scheme and OSCORE can therefore be used with any URI scheme defined for CoAP or HTTP.
 The application decides the conditions for which OSCORE is required.